rainflute/CarND-Vehicle-Detection/README.md

 * Scale the image properly to draw on original image

 The window size is fixed, we need to scale the image, so that the box appears in different size when scaled back.
 The larger the scale is, the bigger the box is.
-So I start from 1, becasue 64*64 boxes is pretty small.
-The larger car will be around 100*100 in the image, so the max scale can be 2.
+So I start from 1, becasue 64x64 boxes is pretty small.
+The larger car will be around 100x100 in the image, so the max scale can be 2.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using Grayscale features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched the image with 3 different scales using Grayscale features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![test_images](./output_images/test_images.png)
 ---